Zion-Love/DA-MSC-Databases/README.md

 5. run pip install .

-To use the CLI type FlightManagementSoftware \[COMMAND\] into the terminal , using the -h flag to print the help page.
+To use the CLI type FlightManagementSoftware  using the -h flag to print the help page.

-E.g FlightManagementSoftware ViewPilots
+E.g FlightManagementSoftware -h

+will show all commands help screen

+or

+FlightManagement